nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 You can use this command to find readers whose names contain any of the given keywords.

-Format: `findreader KEYWORD [MORE_KEYWORDS]`
+Format: `findreader KEYWORD [MORE_KEYWORDS]…`

 **:information_source: Notes:**
 * Refer to [Readers' Command Parameters](#readers-command-parameters) for more details about each parameter.
 * The search is case-insensitive. e.g `hans` will match `Hans`.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-* Only the name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`.
+* The search will only display readers whose name matches any of the keywords (i.e. it disregards tags, phone numbers, etc.).
 * Readers matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.

 Example use:

-Let's say you have many readers in your reader list, and you are trying to find more information about a particular reader (e.g. Bob).
+Suppose you have many readers in your registered reader base, and you are trying to find a particular reader which you could only remember as `Bob` (let's say you have forgotten his full name).
 You can follow the steps below to obtain a list of readers named Bob.

 Steps: